 ACCOMMODATION & FACILITIES AT LILAYI LODGE:

 Guest accommodation consists of 12 chalets, including two family units.
 All are positioned within the lodge’s gardens.
 The interiors are pleasantly spacious and the furnishings have a fresh modern look.
-Each standard chalet features a four-poster double bed with mosquito netting, bedside stands and lighting, a writing desk and chair, a dressing table, a wardrobe, and a lounge area with a couple of comfy chairs and a coffee table.
+Each standard chalet features a double or twin beds with mosquito netting, bedside stands and lighting, a writing desk and chair, a dressing table, a wardrobe, and a lounge area with a couple of comfy chairs and a coffee table.
 Additional amenities include an overhead fan, an LED satellite television, a tea-and-coffee station, a bar fridge, and Wi-Fi.
 The en-suite facilities comprise flush toilet, washbasin with mirror over, shower, and Victoria + Albert volcanic limestone soaker bathtub.
-Every room has folding bay windows, opening on to a private veranda with lovely views!
+Every room has folding bay windows, opening onto a private veranda with lovely views!
 Both family chalets benefit from all these features, as well as an extra en-suite bedroom for two children and a separate lounge.
 It isn’t uncommon for guests to spot wildlife from the deck, such as bushbuck and zebra.

 The communal lounge and dining areas at Lilayi Lodge are housed in an attractive thatch-roofed building.
 The lounge contains sumptuous seating amidst coffee and occasional tables, elegant lighting, and some wildlife wall artwork.
 Adjacent to this space is the restaurant, which is large and circular, with a twinkling chandelier hanging from the roof.
 Individual tables are surrounded by smart upright chairs, and overall it’s a very glamorous setting for the delicious African fusion and contemporary cuisine cooked up by Lilayi’s talented team of chefs.
 The bar is well stocked with a variety of drinks, not least an extensive assortment of wines from the lodge’s own cellar!
-A wide veranda runs around the main building, providing a delightful al fresco venue for relaxing, dining, and enjoying views over the farm.
+A wide veranda runs around the main building, providing a delightful al fresco venue for relaxing, dining, and enjoying views over the park.
 Finally, there’s a very welcoming swimming pool, with inviting sunloungers and parasols set up alongside!

 ACTIVITIES AT LILAYI LODGE: